tourists entered Natural Tunnel, a large cave in Scott County, until a railroad built a track through it

 Source: ESRI, ArcGIS Online

-gold miners created artificial caves in the gold-pyrite belt east of the Blue Ridge, stretching from Fairfax to Buckingham counties
+gold miners created mines ("artificial caves") in the gold-pyrite belt east of the Blue Ridge, stretching from Fairfax to Buckingham counties

 Source: Gigmaster, Virginia Gold Mine!